7 Agent Adoption Tips For Your Speech Analytics Program

 Speech analytics software can be shrouded in mystery.
 Agents may be suspicious that the results are not valid for them or that the AI judges them unfairly.
 So don’t be afraid to share “how the sausage is made” to build trust.
 Discuss how the scoring works.
-Elicit input from your agents.
+Elicit input from your agents on how you can remove roadblocks that make their job more challenging.
 Let your group know that you are tuning the tool and that this is an ongoing and iterative process.

 Don’t jump to conclusions